A healthy lifestyle will lead to healthy habits which in turn will lead to healthy teeth and gums and a longer life expectancy.

 Make an Appointment with 172 NYC Dental

 At 172 NYC Dental, we treat people not only their teeth.
 We are doctors that specialize in treating problems of the mouth.
 Your mouth can be a gateway to disease and also a barometer of good health.
-Please come in and let us make a healthier you.
+Call us at 646-921-5541 to make an appointment today.